ShrimpingIt/website_text/src/content/project/ledclock/build.md

 The long legs need to be attached to the +ive power rails down the sides of the LED display breadboard, and the short legs should be inserted either side of the DM134 chips in breadboard rows 5,6,8,9,11,12 and 19,20,22,23,25,26.
 The DM134 will allow current to flow into the pins in these rows, or block current flow, depending on the instructions it receives from the Shrimp's microcontroller.

 Follow the pattern of LED wire locations in the diagram.
 These locations have been selected to allow enough space for the 5mm LEDs to lie next to each other.

+## Extra Protection

+![Extra Protection][step09a]

+The LED driver chip draws so much current that if all its lights are turned on simultaneously then the sudden demand can trigger problems elsewhere in the circuit.
+This is a frustrating fault to diagnose because it is occasional, depending on multiple factors.

+Unless your USB power supply is very reliable (e.g. a short cable to a high-quality voltage-regulated supply) it's a good idea to have a local reservoir of charge to smooth over these differences.

+The 104 ceramic capacitors we use have a very rapid response time, but they cannot hold a great deal of charge.
+By contrast, the large 10uF electrolytic capacitor is slow to respond, but can store quite a lot of charge.
+Adding both capacitors together should enable rapid response *and* a substantial reservoir.

+The capacitors will be attached across the power supply from 5V to 0V.
+The ceramic capacitor has no orientation.
+The electrolytic capacitor has its positive leg longer than its negative leg, and a strip down its body on the negative side showing minus symbols.

+***Add a 100 nF ceramic capacitor (marked 104) between h9 and h11 on the left breadboard***
+***Add a 10 uF electrolytic capacitor between i9 and i11 on the left breadboard***

 ## Finished, Upload the code!